The current Chairman and Deputy Chair are Helen Silver, and Andrea Denholm. The Board meets quarterly.

 Elected 01.08.2022

-Helen Silver is a highly experienced non executive Director who has worked at the highest levels of the public and private sectors.
+Helen Silver is a highly experienced non-executive Director who has worked at the highest levels of the public and private sectors.
 From 2013, for eight years, she worked for Allianz Australia where her last role was Deputy Managing Director.
 Prior to joining Allianz Helen had spent nearly 30 years in executive roles in the Victorian and Commonwealth public service, culminating as Secretary of the Department of Premier and Cabinet.
-Helen is currently a non-executive of PEXA Group Limited, and an independent Director the Crown Melbourne Board, a Trustee of the Arts Centre Victoria and Deputy Chair of the MSO.
+Helen is currently a non-executive director of PEXA Group Limited, Crown Melbourne and Deputy Chair of the Victorian Managed Insurance Authority.
 Helen is an elected member of the Board.

 Deputy Chair